 The fourth Unregulated Contaminant Monitoring Rule (UCMR4) is a direct federal implementation rule that establishes a monitoring program to gather occurrence data on unregulated contaminants.
 UCMR4 was published in the Federal Register on December 20, 2016 and requires assessment monitoring for a list of 10 cyanotoxins and a list of 20 other contaminants including metals, pesticides, alcohols, semi-volatile chemicals and brominated halo-acetic acids.
 Public water systems will conduct monitoring between 2018 and 2020 using analytical methods developed by EPA and consensus organizations.
 This monitoring provides a basis for future regulatory actions to protect public health.
-In Pennsylvania, a total of 221 public water systems will participate in UCMR4 monitoring.
-125 surface water systems serving more than 10,000 persons will monitor for cyanotoxins.
-15 surface water systems serving less than 10,000 persons will also monitor for cyanotoxins.
-15 surface water systems serving less than 10,000 persons will also monitor for the list of 20 additional contaminants.
+In Pennsylvania, a total of 221 public water systems will participate in UCMR4 monitoring: 125 surface water systems serving more than 10,000 persons will monitor for both the list of cyanotoxins and the list of additional contaminants; 41 surface water systems serving less than 10,000 persons will monitor for the list of 20 additional contaminants.